 To register for this event, please click the following link:

 After registering, you will receive a confirmation email containing information about joining the event.

 This event is sponsored by the Department of History and Center for Digital Scholarship at Brown University.
-It is the first part of a two-part sequence on Digital History this academic year.
-Part II, on digital history publishing, will be held in the Spring 2021 semester.
+It is the first of our three-part Digital History Forum this year.

 All Brown University faculty, students, and staff are welcome to attend.
 For any questions on this event, please contact the event moderator and current Brown History DGA, [email protected].